tansy/bcm/README.md

 ## BCM v1.02

 #### DESCRIPTION
 BCM is a high-performance file compressor that utilizes advanced context modeling techniques to achieve a very high compression ratio.
 All in all, it's like a big brother of the BZIP2.

 #### AUTHORS
 - Ilya Muravyov
 - The libdivsufsort-lite library is developed by Yuta Mori

 #### THANKS
-Special thanks to Yuta Mori, Matt Mahoney, Eugene Shelwien, Przemyslaw Skibinski and LovePimple.
+Special thanks to Yuta Mori, Matt Mahoney, Eugene Shelwien, Alexander Ratushnyak, Przemyslaw Skibinski and LovePimple.